 Many of the products in the test make use of cloud technologies, such as reputation services or cloud-based signatures, which are only reachable if there is an active Internet connection.
 By performing on-demand and on-access scans both offline and online, the test gives an indication of how cloud-dependent each product is, and consequently how well it protects the system when an Internet connection is not available.
 We would suggest that vendors of highly cloud-dependent products should warn users appropriately in the event that the connectivity to the cloud is lost, as this may considerably affect the protection provided.
 While in our test we check whether the cloud services of the respective security vendors are reachable, users should be aware that merely being online does not necessarily mean that their product’s cloud service is reachable/working properly.

 For readers’ information and due to frequent requests from magazines and analysts, we also indicate how many of the samples were detected by each security program in the offline and online detection scans.

 Please consider also the false alarm rates when looking at the protection rates below.

 [Blocked % + (User dependent % / 2)]

-The test-set used contained 10249 recent/prevalent samples from last few weeks.
+The test-set used contained 10013 samples collected in the last few weeks.

 False Positive (False Alarm) Test Result

 In order to better evaluate the quality of the file detection capabilities (ability to distinguish good files from malicious files) of anti-virus products, we provide a false alarm test.
 False alarms can sometimes cause as much trouble as a real infection.
 Please consider the false alarm rate when looking at the detection rates, as a product which is prone to false alarms may achieve higher detection rates more easily.
-In this test, a set of clean files is scanned, and a representative subpart of the clean-set is executed (as done with malware).
+In this test, a representative set of clean files was scanned and executed (as done with malware).